freeCodeCamp/freeCodeCamp/README.md

 Generator
 ---------

-Hackathon Starter Generator is still in alpha stage.
+Hackathon Starter Generator is currently in the experimental stage.
 It is tighly tied to the project code.
-As soon as you start changing and moving things around, it will probably no longer work as expected.
-That is why it's best to use when you first download Hackathon Starter.
+As soon as you start changing and moving things around, it will robably no longer work as expected.
+That is why it's best to use when you first download the project.

-:exclamation: **Note:** Generator has a "destructive" behavior, it will physically modify your code. *There is no undo action.* To be on a safe side, always commit your code to Git, so you could go back and undo the changes.
+:exclamation: **Note:** Generator has a "destructive" behavior, it will physically modify your code. *There is no undo action.* To be on a safe side, always commit your code to Git, so you could go back and revert the changes.

-Currently it supports adding/removing authentication providers and switching between SendGrid/Mailgun email services.
-In the future you'll be able to use it to quickly add Socket.io support to your app, add Mozilla Persona sign-in, generate new pages (create new routes, templates and controllers for you automatically).
+Currently it supports removing authentication providers, switching between SendGrid, Mailgun and Mandrill email services and adding a Node.js cluster support.

 Obtaining API Keys
 ------------------